1917 Half Dollar Value (2026 Guide): Errors List, “D”, “S” & No Mint Mark Worth

 2005 - Present

-The chart reveals a clear hierarchy among 1917 Half Dollar varieties, with the 1917-S Obverse MS-67 commanding the series pinnacle at $152,750.
-This premium reflects the coin’s dual rarity factors: the lowest mintage among obverse varieties combined with exceptional preservation in gem condition.
+The chart reveals a clear hierarchy among 1917 Half Dollar varieties, with the 1917-S Obverse MS-67 commanding the series pinnacle at $152,750 at Heritage Auctions in August 2015.
+This premium reflects the coin’s dual rarity factors: the lowest mintage among the obverse varieties combined with extraordinary preservation in gem condition.

-Grade sensitivity drives the exponential price increases within each variety.
-A single grading point separates the $78,000 1917-D Obverse MS-66 from potential six-figure territory in MS-67 condition.
+Grade sensitivity drives exponential price jumps within each variety.
+A single grading point separates the $78,000 1917-D Obverse MS-66 from potential six-figure territory at MS-67.

 History Of The 1917 Half Dollar